iris-networks/terminal_mcp/README.md

 - `github.com/mark3labs/mcp-go` - MCP Go library
 - Go 1.23+ (automatically managed)

+## Integration with Iris Agent

+This MCP server is used by the [Iris Computer Use Agent](https://agent.tryiris.dev), our advanced computer use agent for automated terminal interactions.

 ## License

-This project is provided as-is for educational and development purposes.
+This project is provided as-is for development purposes.